tombarys/roam-depot-nautilus/README.md

 - start inserting tasks, then folow up with events
 - use e.g. "12:30-14:20" or "9am to 1:45pm" to anchor fixed time events
 - use e.g. "10m" or "20min" to set the task duration (other than default)
-- use e.g. "d18:30" or "d9:05" in tasks to denote the time when they were finished (or use extension for it)
+- add e.g. "d18:30" or "d9:05" in tasks to denote the time when they were finished (or use extension for it)
+- add e.g. "d30%" or "d90%" (or click task) to track progress as the task duration is shown appropriatelly shorter in spiral
 - during a day: reorder tasks and move some of them after fixed events to ensure they will not be planned earlier